sickozell/SickoCV/README.md

 The BPM knob sets the clock speed from 30 to 300 bpm.
 An external clock can be connected on the EXT input.
 The RUN button or a trig on its input starts or stops the clock.
-PW (pulse width) knob adjusts the length of the gate in its high state.
+PW (pulse width) knob adjusts the length of the gate in its high state (see 'Context menu' paragraph for Swing instructions).
 Clock and metronome can be reset with RST button or a trig on its input.

 There are 4 clock dividers/multipliers up to 256x each with theirs PW control.
 Right click on the display to quick select the desired division/multiplication.

-The metronome setting is controlled by the METER knob or with a right click on the display.
+The metronome setting is controlled by the METER knob or with a right click on the time signature display.
 Audio click is activated with CLICK button and volume can be adjusted with the knob from 0 to 200%.
-BEAT and BAR outputs are always active and give a 1ms trigger.
+When clock is runniing BEAT and BAR outputs are always active and give a 1ms trigger.

 To get best clock precision the algorithm used may alter the clock lengths, according to working vcv samplerate and BPM setting.
 There will therefore be clocks of non-fixed length, but which will guarantee the exact number of BPM within a minute.